 Why is it Important to Check Financial Statements?

 Revenue is a “vanity metric.”
-To clarify, this refers to the fact that an increase in revenue does not necessarily denote an increase in financial health.
+To clarify, this refers to the fact that an increase in revenue does not necessarily denote an improvement in financial health.
 A business that is earning more and more revenue could still be on the verge of destruction.
 How much did you spend to earn that revenue?
-How long did it take for you to actually receive the revenue?
-Did you accrue more debt in that time period as well?
+How long did it take for you to receive the revenue?
+Did you accrue more debt in that period as well?

 All of these metrics must be addressed before you can confirm that your revenue truly helped – not hurt – your business.
 And the only way to find out is by reviewing your financials.
 Cash flow and profitability are not vanity metrics.
 When both are in good shape, you don’t have to question whether or not your business is secretly deteriorating.